 A one-day hospital stay costs from $1,900 to $2,500 in the United States, and, on average, hospital stays last about five days.
 Most people can’t afford even one day in a hospital without having it impact financial stability.
 Having health insurance coverage can help protect you from having to bear any unexpected and sometimes significant costs.

 Understanding How Health Insurance Coverage Works

-- Co-insurance:Co-insurance is similar to copayment except that it’s a percentage of costs you pay.
-You may pay 20 percent of the cost of a $100 medical bill, for example.
-So you would pay $20, and the health plan would pay the rest after you have paid your calendar year deductible.
+- Co-insurance:Co-insurance is similar to copayment with the exception that it’s a percentage of costs you pay.
+You may pay 20 percent of the total cost of a medical bill running $100, for example.
+In this case, you would pay $20, and your health insurance plan would pay the remaining portion after you have paid your calendar year deductible.